 If reports and other files are stored to a medium other than the file system, they should be backed up as part of normal operating procedure.

-Note: You may want to back up critical reports/dashboard definitions when updating between major versions
+Back up critical reports/dashboard definitions when updating between major versions.

 Run the installer to update Exago Web

 It is safe practice to shut down associated application pools and web sites (IIS), or similar in Apache, as well as associated Scheduler and Monitoring Services in order to relinquish handles on incorporated dlls before running the installer.
 There is no added benefit in updating while the service is running.